 Yesterday Chief Minister Jayalalithaa died after been sick for a couple of weeks and last week she suffered a major heart attack.
 Yesterday in the afternoon there was already the news of her passing….that was withdrawn later.
 But when I woke up this morning the news said she had died in the night of 5 on 6 december 2016.
 The streets outside my hostel are deserted…but watching television I see that the same streets I walked yesterday are filled with thousands of people!!

 The Best Way to spend this day is to watch the tv ofcourse…and make a blog about that one Super Colourful Street I went through yesterday!!

-But to see some more I went back into town and the first street… I went in and it was a street I could snap pictures of all day!!
+But to see some more I went back into town.
+The first street I went in was a jackpot.
+It was like a street from out of a bollywood scene!
+I could snap pictures of this street all day!!

 People were busy with every day chores..
 Some people saw me walking and started to smile at me… Wanted to talk and we exchanged some handgestures..
 Most of the people that lived in this street weren’t able to talk English.

 Let me take you with me on a stroll through that great and colourful street!!

 Everybody is busy, working to clean fish to sell it….or selling or buying fruit!

 Just sitting there waiting for the customer to pass and by the fish!

 They did their best too to sell me a fish 😉